Congress of Berlin: Legacy

 The Serbs were upset with "Russia... consenting to the cession of Bosnia to Austria":

 Italy was dissatisfied with the results of the Congress, and the tensions between Greece and the Ottoman Empire were left unresolved.
 Bosnia-Herzegovina would also prove to be problematic for the Austro-Hungarian Empire in later decades.
 The League of the Three Emperors, established in 1873, was destroyed since Russia saw lack of German support on the issue of Bulgaria's full independence as a breach of loyalty and the alliance.
 The border between Greece and Turkey was not resolved.
 In 1881, after protracted negotiations, a compromise border was accepted after a naval demonstration of the great powers had resulted in the cession of Thessaly and the Arta Prefecture to Greece.

+Two states that didn't participate in the war, Great Britain and Austria-Hungary, achieved great benefits from this Congress.
+The former was granted administrative control of Cyprus in exchange for guarantees that Britain would use the island as a base to protect the Ottoman Empire against possible Russian aggression.
+The latter obtained the administration of Bosnia-Herzegovina and secured the control of a corridor leading to the Aegean Sea.
+Both of these territories had to remain de jure part of the Ottoman Empire, but in 1914 the British Empire formally annexed Cyprus, whereas Bosnia-Herzegovina was annexed by Austria in 1908.

 Thus, the Berlin Congress sowed the seeds of further conflicts, including the Balkan Wars and (ultimately) the First World War.
 In the 'Salisbury Circular' of 1 April 1878, the British Foreign Secretary, the Marquess of Salisbury, clarified the objections of him and the government to the Treaty of San Stefano because of the favorable position in which it left Russia.

 In 1954, the British historian A. J. P. Taylor wrote:

 Though the Congress of Berlin constituted a harsh blow to Pan-Slavism, it, by no means, solved the question of the area.
 The Slavs in the Balkans were still mostly under non-Slavic rule, split between the rule of Austria-Hungary and the ailing Ottoman Empire.
 The Slavic states of the Balkans had learned that banding together as Slavs benefited them less than playing to the desires of a neighboring great power.
 That damaged the unity of the Balkan Slavs and encouraged competition between the fledgling Slav states.

 The underlying tensions of the region would continue to simmer for thirty years until they again exploded in the Balkan Wars of 1912–1913.
 In 1914, the assassination of Franz Ferdinand, the Austro-Hungarian heir, led to the First World War.
 In hindsight, the stated goal of maintaining peace and balance of powers in the Balkans obviously failed since the region would remain a source of conflict between the great powers well into the 20th century.